jordan-carl/moodstocks-sencha-demo-app/android/README.md

 2. Import the demo project `your/repo/demo-android` into your IDE.
 3. Set up the Moodstocks SDK: please refere to this [step-by-step tutorial](https://developers.moodstocks.com/doc/tuto-android/1).

-4. Open plugin repo and copy `MoodstocksPlugin.js` to the root of the Sencha Touch demo folder.
+4. Open [Moodstocks PhoneGap plugin for Android](https://github.com/Moodstocks/moodstocks-phonegap-plugin/android) repo and copy `MoodstocksPlugin.js` to the root of the Sencha Touch demo folder (the same level as `app.js`).

 4. Drag and drop `android/src` folder to your project.